 #32 – Pierre

 Next up is your local shopkeeper, Pierre.
-At face value you may be wondering, “how can we possibly put this man so low, he’s the lifeblood of the town!?”
-Well, that’s the issue, everything he does is about his store.
-He has dialogue within the game that suggests that more holidays should be based around making a profit.
-Plus, Demetrius has dialogue that suggests that Pierre is in fact, a very skilled farmer, so why didn’t he pick up the slack before you arrived?
+At face value, you may wonder why he’s so low on the list.
+Well, the issue is that everything he does is about his store.
+He has dialogue within the game that suggests that more holidays should be based on making a profit.
+Plus, Demetrius has dialogue that suggests that Pierre is, in fact, a very skilled farmer, so why didn’t he pick up the slack before you arrived?

-Then on top of this, the dude only loves one thing and that’s ‘Fried Calamari’ which isn’t exactly the easiest thing to acquire, making him a pretty hard guy to befriend.
-Although the guy does have the best prices in the town, he offers you a blueberry tart recipe if you make the effort to be his pal.
-Plus, he’s 420 friendly as you see in his six-star event.
-He’s not all bad but we only wish he would be less money-oriented and lighten up.
+In addition, Pierre only loves one thing, and that’s ‘Fried Calamari,’ which isn’t the easiest thing to acquire, making him a pretty hard guy to befriend.
+Although the guy does have the best prices in the town, he offers you a blueberry tart recipe if you make an effort to be his pal.
+Plus, he’s 420 friendly, as you see in his six-star event.
+We only wish he would be less money-oriented and lighten up.

 #31 – Demetrius

-Now we have the local geologist, Demetrius.
-While he seems like a sweet guy, he does have some moments that may make you reconsider your opinion of him.
-Firstly, between his two children, Maru and Sebastian, there is clearly a favorite.
-We get that Maru is much better aligned with him due to shared interests and she has a more conventional career plan than Sebastian, but come on man, you can’t be that obvious.
+While he seems like a sweet guy, Demetrius does have some moments that may make you reconsider your opinion of him.
+Firstly, between his two children, Maru and Sebastian, there is a clear favorite.
+We get that Maru is much better aligned with him due to shared interests, and she has a more conventional career plan than Sebastian, but he doesn’t have to be that obvious.

-Also, if you happen to like Maru and pursue a relationship with her, he will warn her away from you and lie to her to make it happen.
-Sure, it might be the mark of a father protecting his kid but it’s overbearing and speaks to his character.
-Another example is the dialogue with Robin and the player about a tomato being a fruit.
-He belittles Robin and it isn’t even the only time he does this.
-Overall, Demetrius is pompous, self-righteous and for that reason, he’s low on this list.
+Also, if you happen to pursue a relationship with Maru, he will warn her away from you and lie to her.
+Sure, it might be the mark of a father protecting his kid, but it’s overbearing and speaks to his character.
+Another example is the dialogue between Robin and the player about a tomato being a fruit.
+He belittles Robin, and it isn’t even the only time he does this.
+Overall, Demetrius is pompous and self-righteous.
+For that reason, he’s low on this list.

 #30– Caroline

-Next, we have Caroline, Abigail’s mother, and Pierre’s wife.
+Next, we have Caroline, Abigail’s mother and Pierre’s wife.
 In general, Caroline seems like a pretty placid character.
 However, there is a key reason why she finds herself low on the pecking order here.
-You see, through various character’s dialogue entries in the game, you can draw conclusions that Caroline was unfaithful to Pierre with the wizard, Rasmodious.
-This is made worse due to the dialogue with the wizard that indicates that he could have a daughter living in the town.
-So, if you put all the pieces together, it looks rather bad.
+Through in-game dialogues, you can infer that she was unfaithful to Pierre with the wizard Rasmodious.
+What makes matters worse is a dialogue with the wizard hinting at a potential daughter in the town.
+When you piece it all together, it paints a damning picture.
+In short, she’s living a lie and lacks depth as a character.
+Her unsupportive attitude toward her daughter and past mistakes make her less interesting, resulting in a low rank on our list.

 #29 Haley

-We would also say that her story arc is pretty predictable and dull in comparison to other characters, making her one of the least desirable love interests on offer.
-However, when married to Haley, she does give great gifts to the player and her room in your home isn’t the most horrible looking one you can inherit.
-Although, with so many better options in the town, we would urge you to look elsewhere for a spouse.
-Unless you want to make her tend the animals out of spite, which is a fun option too.
+Now, our first potential romantic interest: the shallow and rude Haley.
+From the start, she focuses on shopping, criticizes the town and people, and generally displays a negative attitude.
+She’s consistently rude and doesn’t help her roommate, Emily, with household chores.
+We would also say that her story arc is pretty predictable and dull in comparison to other characters, making her one of the least desirable love interests to offer.
+However, when married to Haley, she gives valuable gifts, and her room in your home is passable.
+However, there are superior spouse choices in town, so we recommend exploring other options unless you want to make her tend the animals out of spite, which is a fun option, too.

 #28 – Clint